MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 6. When the deployment is complete, select **Go to resource**.

-## Connect to the Test VMs using RDP
+## Task 2: Connect to the Test VMs using RDP

 1. On the Azure Portal home page, select **Virtual Machines**.